aRcHmaGe333/MIR-CIE/README.md

 ## Value Proposition

 - **For Artists**: Multiple pathways to success without forced self-promotion
-- **For Fans**: Active participation in the creative process, not just consumption
+- **For Fans**: Active participation in the creative process, not just consumption.
+A new model of exposure, revenue and distributuion, education.
 - **For Industry**: Systematic solutions to replace expensive guesswork

 ## Implementation